fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

+When rebooting, go in the BIOS configuration, for the graphics/MUX configuration, I use "Switchable graphics".
+Yes, even if HDMI and usb-c are only connected to the Nvidia card.

 After rebooting, check that the groups are valid.
 ```sh
 for g in `find /sys/kernel/iommu_groups/* -maxdepth 0 -type d | sort -V`; do